yuvisdev/swiggy-clone/notes.md

 PAGE LOAD -> RENDER asap -> API CALL -> RE-RENDER APP W/ DATA

+23. there are 2 types of routing=>
+    1.client side routing => react ( all code already present when we load it ,it just load this time) 2.server side routing => html js vanilla (you make a call and page is coming from server )

 ### HOOKS 🪝 : A NORMAL JS utility FUNCTION

 - Note : When you want to make your DataLayer and UiLayer sync with each other we have to make a normal js Variable to STATE varibale ( a normal js variable on steriods ), by using HOOKS ( a normal js function )

-1. useState() -> It is uused to generate superpowerful variables ( Local state varibale ) let a; -> normal varibale let [currentState, updatedState] = useState(default_value); -> useState() returns array and we destruct it write from start, as soon as state change react re-renders the whole componenet not just that particular thing.
+1. useState() -> It is uused to generate superpowerful variables ( Local state varibale ) let a; -> normal varibale let [currentState, updatedState] = useState(default_value); -> useState() returns array and we destruct it write from start, as soon as state variable updates react re-renders the whole componenet not just that particular thing.

+- AS SOON AS DATA DIFFERS IT WILL RE-RENDER THE UI bcos of this state variable

 2. useEffect() : useEffect(callbackFunction, dependencyArray) -> when component will be rendered than this cb will be called , it is mainly used to re-render the componenet with the fetched data